Mining

 ‘Mining’ is a term borrowed from the process of extracting valuable minerals from the earth.
 In the context of cryptocurrencies, mining is the process through which new digital coins are created and transactions are verified and added to the blockchain public ledger.

-The mining process involves solving complex mathematical problems using computing power, exactly the same power used by the Luckland casino to calculate the probability of winning.
+The process of mining involves solving complex mathematical problems using computing power.
 Miners compete to solve these problems, and the first one to solve it is rewarded with a certain amount of cryptocurrency.

 Mining Farm Earnings